daejo/readme-generator/README.md

   ## Installation

-  * _Install inquirer type "npm install inquirer" into terminal
-    in your root directory._
+  * _To start make sure your system has [node.js](https://nodejs.org/en/) installed._
+  * _Clone the repository from https://github.com/daejo/readme-generator._
+  * _Once repository is done cloning open terminal._
+  * _Open your root local directory where you cloned the files._
-  * _After installation type in "node index.js" into terminal to start the questioning process._
+  * _Type in "node index.js" into terminal to start the questioning process._

   ## Usage